0xdade/sephiroth/README.md

 * `gcp` - Google Cloud Platform.
 Fetched via the absolutely insane abuse of spf records as outlined in the [docs](https://cloud.google.com/compute/docs/faq#find_ip_range).
 * (DISABLED) `oci` - Oracle Cloud Infrastructure.
 Fetched via the [documented download process](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/addressranges.htm) - KNOWN BUG SEE [#11](https://github.com/0xdade/sephiroth/issues/11)
 * `asn` - Lookup IP ranges by ASN.
 Uses [Hackertarget](https://hackertarget.com/as-ip-lookup/) API to make fetching results painless.
 Limited to 100 ASN lookups per day per source IP.
+* `file` - Read line-separated list of addresses from one or more files.
+Lines that begin with # are ignored and lines that contain a # after the address save the comment into the output.

 ## Acknowledgements